RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 we have chosen to optimise.
 The second is a results object which contains the results of the calculations, such as simulated reflectivities, SLD profiles or parameter distributions.

-We will discuss these further in :ref:`the next chapter<chapter2>`, where we look at the inputs and outputs in more detail.
+We will discuss these further in :ref:`the next chapter<project>`, where we look at the inputs and outputs in more detail.

 .. image:: ../images/ratInput.png